 Another way to demonstrate your interest is to tour the university.
-This may sound obvious, but it’s not always practical when a school is across the country, or perhaps across the globe.
-Visiting a campus and picturing yourself there is an investment of time on your part, which brings me to the next point…
+This may sound obvious, but it’s not always practical when a school is across the country or perhaps across the globe.
+However, it's absolutely worth it if you're able.
+Ask the college if they offer visit scholarships or fly-in programs, which can help with costs.
+Visiting a campus and picturing yourself there is a big investment of time on your part, which brings me to my next point…

-You'll want to make yourself visible and memorable to a school representative or admission officer by engaging with them in conversation.
-While they are certainly able to answer your generic questions about their course offerings, campus, the local community, etc., they will gladly answer your more personalized questions regarding how a particular program may be a good fit for you and how you would do well there.
+At a college fair, campus visit, or any other event, you'll want to make yourself visible and memorable to a school representative or admission officer by engaging with them in conversation.
+While they're certainly able to answer your generic questions about their course offerings, campus, the local community, etc., they will gladly answer more personalized questions regarding how a particular program may be a good fit for you and how well you would fit in on campus.